reach-sh/reach-lang/docs/src/tut/nftauction/index.md

 At the end of this tutorial you will be able to create a decentralized GUI app on the algorand developer network using the reach rpc server and react

 Lets start with the `index.rsh` file which is the backend file and also the smart contract of this NFT timed auction app.
 In this application we have an individual acting as the NFT Owner, an Auctioneer and Bidders.
-It is much better to follow along and write the code than just copying and pasting.
-Let's dive in.

 ```js
 1 "reach 0.1";